mbonnemaison/Getting-started/README.md

 Getting started with GitHub
 =============
+This file is an .md file which means it is a markdown file.
-This file helps figure out markdown's basic syntax.
+What's written below helps figure out markdown's basic syntax.

 ## This is a section header